Sources of Federal Government and Employee Information

 Description: This bank relates to the personal information that may be collected by CSE during its assessment activities, in support of information infrastructures of importance to the Government of Canada to help them identify, isolate or prevent harm to their computer systems or networks.
 Personal information collected may include, full name, email address, IP address and any incidental personal information that is contained in electronic routing and identification information.

-Note: This bank applies to personal information obtained as part of CSE’s statutory mandate set out at Paragraph 273.64(1)(b)of the National Defence Act.
+Note: This bank applies to personal information obtained as part of CSE’s mandate set out in sections 17 and 18 of the CSE Act and in accordance with the Policy on Government Security.
 CSE is required by law to ensure that its activities are subject to measures to protect the privacy of Canadians.

 Class of Individuals: This bank applies to potentially any individual who communicates electronically or has electronic transactions with an information infrastructure of importance to the Government of Canada while CSE is conducting an assessment of that institution’s electronic information and / or information technology infrastructure.